|What Do People Do All Day?|

 According to a number of reviews that I read, the missing stories include a yarn about a stay-at-home mom, water treatment plants, generation of electricity and a seemingly exciting story about the the Busytown policeman.

 There are certain less apparent differences between Scarry's original and the new edition, which have been partially catalogued by Kokogiak on Flickr.
 Check out his comparison of The Best Word Book Ever in 1963 and 1991 - a fascinating glimpse into the workings of the PC (political correctness) brigade.

 Yet, don't let this fact undermine the importance of this book.
 It is a must-read for families that have curious children = all families.

 Hopefully you will be able to find an unabridged edition somewhere - although I think it is no longer in print.

 "I'm not interested in creating a book that is read once and then placed on the shelf and forgotten," Richard Scarry once said.

 "I am very happy when people write that they have worn out my books, or that they are held together by Scotch tape.
 I consider that the ultimate compliment," he added.

 So, parents get your scotch tapes ready, if you haven't yet invited Richard Scarry into your read aloud world.

-Richard Scarry's What Do People Do All Day? is available from bookstores in the US, Canada and UK:
+Richard Scarry's What Do People Do All Day? is available from bookstores in the US and other countries: